Landau Singularities from Whitney Stratifications

-A {\em Whitney stratification} of the map $f$ is a pair $(X_\bullet , Y_\bullet)$ where $X_\bullet$ is a Whitney stratification of $X$, $Y_\bullet$ is a Whitney stratification of $Y$ and for each strata $M$ of $X$ there is a strata $N$ of $Y$ with $f(M)\subset N$ such that the map $f|_M:M\to N$ is a {\em submersion}, i.e.~the differential $df|_M$ is surjective.
-It follows from the existence of the minimal Whitney stratification of a variety and, e.g.~the algorithm of \cite[\S 2]{helmer2023effective}, that there exists a unique minimal or coarsest stratification of a map as well.
-Given the defining equations of varieties $X$, $Y$ and of a map $f$ between them, the stratification $(X_\bullet, Y_\bullet)$ may be obtained explicitly using the algorithm of \cite{Helmer2021conormal,helmer2023effective} as implemented in the \texttt{WhitneyStratifications} Macaulay2 package.
+A \emph{Whitney stratification of the map $f$} is a pair $(X_\bullet , Y_\bullet)$ where $X_\bullet$ is a Whitney stratification of $X$, $Y_\bullet$ is a Whitney stratification of $Y$ and for each strata $M$ of $X$ there is a stratum $N$ of $Y$ with $f(M)\subset N$ such that the map $f|_M:M\to N$ is a {\em submersion}, i.e.~the differential $df|_M$ is surjective.
+It follows from the existence of the minimal Whitney stratification of a variety and, e.g.~the algorithm of \cite[\S 2]{helmer2023effective}, that there exists a unique minimal stratification of a map as well.

-When the map $f$ is proper then we have, by {\em Thom's First Isotopy Lemma} \cite[Proposition 11.1]{mather2012notes}, that the topology of the fiber $f^{-1}(q)$ is constant over {\bf all} points $q\in N$ for any strata $N$ of $Y$.

-\begin{example}[Topology of Parameterized Cubic] Consider the planar cubic curve in $\RR^2$ defined by the parametric polynomial in variables $x,y$ with parameter $z$.
-For parameter values $z<0$ this is a nodal cubic, with one closed loop, while for $z=0$ it is a cusp, and it is a smooth curve with two connected components (over the reals) for positive $z$, see Figure \ref{fig:curve}.
-We may use the stratification of the projection map onto the parameter space to detect this change in topology.
-In particular, if we treat $x,y,z$ as variables, set $X=\bV((y-1)^2-(x-z)x^2)\subset \RR^3$, and consider the projection $\pi:X \to Y=\RR$ given by $(x,y,z)\mapsto z$ we may compute a stratification $(X_\bullet, Y_\bullet)$ of $\pi$ using methods of \cite{helmer2023effective}.
-The stratification of $Y=\RR$ is given by: